 Our course gives students:

-- an understanding of the scientific principles (atmospheric, hydrological, geomorphological and ecological) that underpin current environmental issues
+- An understanding of the scientific principles that underpin environmental management

-- an understanding of the economic, political, social and legal frameworks for managing the environment
+- An understanding of the economic, social, political and legal frameworks for environmental management

-- a sound training in relevant practical, investigative, research and generic skills that managers in the energy and environment sector should possess.
+- A sound training in relevant practical, investigative, research and generic skills that are the most sought after by employers

 Information for international students